MyCodeIsAmazing/ydb/ydb/docs/en/core/security/audit-log.md

 * **UID:** `console`.
 * **Logged operations:** Database lifecycle operations and dynamic configuration changes.
 * **How to enable:** Only [basic audit configuration](#enabling-audit-log) required.

+The table below lists additional attributes specific to the `Console` source.

 #|
 || Attribute    | Description ||